-Netflix., the Nasdaq-listed, world-leading, internet television network will report its fourth quarter earnings for 2018 on Thursday 17 January 2019.
+Netflix, the Nasdaq-listed, world-leading, internet television network will report its fourth-quarter (Q4) earnings for 2018 on Thursday 17 January 2019.

 Netflix Q4 earnings: What does Wall Street expect?

-Investors will be hoping to see the fourth-quarter (Q4) results following on from the strong third quarter (Q3) which saw streaming revenue increasing 36% year on year and the group’s global paid membership moving past the 130m level.
+Investors will be hoping to see the Q4 results following on from the strong Q3, which saw streaming revenue increasing 36% year on year and the group’s global paid membership moving past the 130 million level.

 In terms of the upcoming results, the group has given the following guidance as what we can expect for Q4: